 6 rules to optimize your interactive video

-Following these best-practice tips will help set up your interactive video content for success.
+Following these best-practice tips will help optimize your interactive video content for success.

 The beauty of the Vudoo platform is just how simple and intuitive it makes adding interactive elements to your videos (no technical skills necessary).
 But really, all we’re doing is providing you with the tools to create-the end result is up to you.

 From choosing the type and placement of your interactions, to customizing the look, style and color, you’re only limited by your creativity.
 But there are a few tricks worth using as the framework for your interactive video to optimize the end product and get the best results.

 1. Hold your horses It’s tempting to jump right in and start serving up interactions the moment a video starts, but our best advice is to wait… for 10 seconds, at least.
 Give viewers a moment to settle into the content so they are primed to recognize the interactive prompts when they crop up.

 2. Stay safe Every time you add an interaction to a video, you’ll see faint grey border pop up-this is something we like to call the ‘Interaction Safe Zone’.
 By keeping all your pins, checkpoints and subtitles within The Zone, you’ll make sure they’re visible to everyone, regardless of the device or operating system they use.